The perks of Walmart MoneyCard for avid shoppers; learn how to maximize your cash-back rewards and benefits.

 Understanding Family Accounts

 To add family cardmembers, your card must be activated and in good standing.
-Cardholders are required to provide personal information, including their name, date of birth, email address, and Social Security number.
+Cardholders must provide personal information, including their name, date of birth, email address, and Social Security number.

-Family accounts maintain separate balances from the primary account holder, and they are not eligible for overdraft protection.
-If a family account ends up with a negative balance, Walmart may recover the deficit from the primary account, another family account, or the optional savings account.
+Family accounts maintain separate balances from the primary account holder and are not eligible for overdraft protection.
+If a family account has a negative balance, Walmart may recover the deficit from the primary account, another family account, or the optional savings account.

 How to Obtain Your Walmart MoneyCard